Board of Directors Biographies

 Ms. Miller has extensive government experience, having served on many boards, including the Bay Area Air Quality Management District, Association of Bay Area Governments, Bay Area Economic Forum, Sustainable Silicon Valley, San Francisco Bay Trail, San Francisco FBI Community Academy Alumni Association, Leadership Sunnyvale, and the Sunnyvale Museum and Historical Society.

 Jack Po, MD, PhD

-Dr. Po began his first three-year term on the El Camino Hospital Board on July 1, 2019, and is a member of the Quality, Patient Care, and Patient Experience Committee and vice-chair of the Compliance and Audit Committee.
+Dr. Po is the Vice-Chair of the Board of Directors of El Camino Health.
+Dr. Po began his first three-year term on the El Camino Hospital Board on July 1, 2019, and is a member of the Quality, Patient Care, and Patient Experience Committee and Chair of the Compliance and Audit Committee.

 Dr. Po is currently the CEO and founder of Ansible Health, a company focused on home-based chronic care management, starting with COPD.

 Prior to his current role, he was a product manager at Google working in Healthcare and Machine Learning.
 In addition, he led teams in Health, Research, Cloud, and Search.
 Before joining Google, Dr. Po spent a decade working in different senior operating and venture capital roles in medical devices, healthcare delivery, and Global Health.
 He is a respected thought leader in Healthcare IT, Healthcare Delivery, Machine Learning, and BioDesign, and he continues to teach and mentor students at Columbia University and Johns Hopkins University.
 In addition, Dr. Po is currently a trustee of the Austen Riggs Center, a board member of AcademyHealth, a member of the NIH's National Library of Medicine's Board of Scientific Counselors, and a member of the ONC's Interoperability Standards Priorities Task Force.